Managing Your Bowel and Bladder After a Spinal Injury

 Alongside these treatments and products, there are several techniques and lifestyle changes that can help manage bowel function after a spinal injury:

-- Establish a regular bowel routine.
+• Establish a regular bowel management routine.
 This involves setting specific times each day for bowel movements.
 The best time for this is often after a meal, as eating can stimulate the bowels.
 Over time, this routine can help train the bowels to empty at specific times.

 Spinal injuries can damage your body’s bladder control by stopping the nerves from properly communicating with the brain, impairing the person’s ability to control the flow of urine or be aware of the fullness of their bladder.
 If you have been affected by these symptoms, there are various therapeutic methods that may help.

-An injury below T12 may result in an areflexic bladder, where the impulses are interrupted so the bladder doesn’t receive the message to empty.
-An areflexic bladder doesn’t empty automatically, will continue to fill and small amounts or urine may leak out.
-The areflexic bladder needs emptied at regular intervals, usually via intermittent catheterisation.
+An injury below T12 may result in an areflexic bladder, where the impulses are interrupted and your body doesn’t receive the message to empty your bladder.
+An areflexic bladder doesn’t empty automatically and will continue to fill, and small amounts of urine may leak out.
+The areflexic bladder needs to drain urine at regular intervals, usually via a catheter.

-Establishing a good, long-term bladder management routine will help you achieve independence, improve your quality of life, protect your kidneys and reduce the risk of complications, and help you stay dry.
+Establishing a good, long-term bladder management routine will help you achieve independence, improve your quality of life, avoid recurrent UTIs, protect your kidneys, reduce the risk of complications, and help you stay dry.

 What kind of treatments are available?